Settings & Notifications

 <Accordion title="Offer expired">

 One of your open offers reached its expiration window without being filled.
-Lend offers expire after 24 hours, borrow offers after 1, 3, or 7 days depending on the duration you set at creation.
+Lend offers expire after 24 hours, borrow offers after 1 to 7 days depending on the expiration you set at creation.

 </Accordion>